Hybrid Morphology Radio Sources from the MeerKAT Absorption Line Survey (MALS): Radio, Mid-infrared and Environmental Characteristics: Discussions

-In line with these findings, as discussed in Section \ref{subsec:cluster}, we identified nine HyMoRS candidates that are BCGs, reinforcing the idea that dense environments play a critical role in shaping hybrid radio morphologies.
-Although no comprehensive study currently exists for HyMoRSs, the available data presented by \citet{Stroe22} suggest that FR II HyMoRSs tend to reside in relatively dense environments, such as low-mass clusters or galaxy groups.
+In line with these findings, as discussed in Section \ref{subsec:cluster}, we identified nine HyMoRS candidates that are hosted by BCGs, reinforcing the idea that dense environments play a critical role in shaping hybrid radio morphologies.
+Although there is currently no comprehensive study for HyMoRSs, the available data presented by \citet{Stroe22} suggest that FR II HyMoRSs tend to reside in relatively dense environments, such as low-mass clusters or galaxy groups.
 This is supported by the \( M_{500} \) values of our sample, which range from \( 0.5 \times 10^{14} \, M_\odot \) to \( 2.27 \times 10^{14} \, M_\odot \), with only one source exceeding the \( 2 \times 10^{14} \, M_\odot \) threshold commonly used to define massive clusters.

-Moreover, we found that the host galaxies associated with galaxy clusters exhibit high star formation rates (SFRs), ranging from \(3.70\) to \(106.22 \, M_\odot\,\text{yr}^{-1}\).
-These high SFRs indicate that the host galaxies still contain substantial gas reservoirs, suggesting they have not yet undergone the quenching typically associated with dense cluster environments.
+Moreover, we found that the host galaxies associated with galaxy clusters exhibit high SFRs, ranging from \(1.15\) to \(50 \, M_\odot\,\text{yr}^{-1}\).
+These high SFRs indicate that the host galaxies still contain substantial gas reservoirs, suggesting that they have not yet undergone the quenching typically associated with dense cluster environments.
 This scenario is consistent with the idea that these HyMoRS are recent infallers into the cluster, which could explain both their ongoing star formation and their relative motion within the surrounding medium.

 Interestingly, the source J0039--0152, which is associated with the most massive cluster in our sample (\(M_{500} = 2.27 \times 10^{14} \, M_\odot\)), shows the lowest SFR among the cluster-associated HyMoRSs, with a value of \(3.70 \, M_\odot\,\text{yr}^{-1}\).
 This aligns with the expectation that massive clusters tend to suppress star formation in their member galaxies.